 Time Travel Research Guide for Writers

-If getting it all right seems like a daunting task, there’s a reason.
+If getting historical fiction right seems like a daunting task, there’s a reason.
 It is a daunting task.
 In fact, it might be a writer’s most daunting task.

 There is a lot of information to seek that we just take for granted in our own time.
 And the information is not readily available.
 There are no year-by-year lists one can run to.